Stabilize mode allows you to fly your vehicle manually, but self-levels the roll and pitch axis.

 Always switch into a manual mode such as stabilize if the autopilot fails to control the vehicle.
 Maintaining control of your copter is your responsibility.

-AC3.1 (and higher) includes AutoTune which may allow you to automatically determine the best Stabilize and Rate PID values.
+Using AutoTune may allow you to automatically determine the best Stabilize and Rate PID values.
 It is highly suggested running AutoTune on your vehicle rather than manually adjusting PIDs.
 However, see Manual tuning of Roll and Pitch for roll and pitch manual tuning.

 - ANGLE_MAX controls the maximum lean angle which by default is 4500 (i.e. 45 degrees)